sobkulir/docker_intro/README.md

 To fall through files into the container, we use `-v` flag -- in this example, contents of the current host directory will be mounted into `/app` inside the container.

-In this example we saw how Docker can be used to quickly try out different software (`gcc-10` in this case), and how to mount host directories into container.
+In this example we saw how Docker can be used to quickly try out different software (`gcc-10` in this case), how to build an image, start a container, and how to mount host directories into container.

 ### Node server example (01-server)
 In another example, there's a NodeJs HTTP server.
 However, running it with newer version of Node fails.
 Try: